The Lasso tool is useful for drawing freeform segments of a selection border.

 On an image with well-defined edges, try a higher width and higher edge contrast, and trace the border roughly.
 On an image with softer edges, try a lower width and lower edge contrast, and trace the border more precisely.

-- Release the mouse button or keep it depressed, and then move the pointer along the edge you want to trace.
+Release the mouse button or keep it pressed, and then move the pointer along the edge you want to trace.

 The most recent segment of the selection border remains active.
 As you move the pointer, the active segment snaps to the strongest edge in the image, based on the detection width set in the options bar.
 Periodically, the Magnetic Lasso tool adds fastening points to the selection border to anchor previous segments.